240 – Dress Code

 C. The Class A shirt must have a single “S.O.” pin worn on each side of the collar, 1.5 inches from the collar tip.
 The lower edge of the pin must be horizontal and parallel to the collar seam.

 D. Years of service stripes may be affixed on the left sleeve of the Class A uniform shirt.
 Each stripe will signify five whole years employed as a commissioned peace officer or licensed and employed county jailer as reported by TCOLE.
+The years of service pin that is worn on the Class B uniform will not be worn on the Class A uniform.

 1. The service stripes must be sewn to the lower front of the left sleeve.